emersion/secure-gossip/README.md

 > Secure, transport agnostic, message gossip protocol.

-Peers publish messages, which eventually propogate out to the entire network using rounds of gossip between pairs of peers.
+Any peer in the network can publish messages, which will eventually propogate out to the entire network via rounds of gossip between each node's peers.

 ## Security